clean-cloogle/cloo.gl/README.md

 ```

 ## How to use
+### Helper scripts
+The `contrib` directory contains some helper scripts to use cloo.gl
+functionality from different programs.

 ### `GET` request
 #### No variables and no url
 The user will be redirected to `https://cloogle.org`